88-Pallav/git-repo/README.md

 So track a file we can do:
 git add "File_name"

+Note: First save the file and then proceed for commit

 To ensure git keeps track of all the files in a repo: git add .   // When you use "." then it keeps track of all the files automatically
                otherwise you have to mention mofdified File name everytime.

 To commit something new:
 git commit -m "Title Description" -m "Detailed discription"